United States Regiments & Batteries > New York > 101st New York Infantry Regiment

 July-August At Harrison’s Landing

-August 16-26 Movement to Fortress Monroe, then to Centreville and attached to 2nd Brigade, 1st Division, 3rd Army Corps
+August 16-26 Movement to Fortress Monroe, then to Centreville.
+Attached to 2nd Brigade, 1st Division, 3rd Corps, Army of the Potomac.

 August 26-